The Man From UNCLE

 "What is it?"

-"Look," Solo pointed down the
+"Look," Solo pointed down the street.

-The girls from the bar, Tara and Anuinui, were standing near a jeep conversing with a
+The girls from the bar, Tara and Anuinui,

-sandy-haired, slightly built man with a torn trouser-leg.
-The girls accompanied
+with a torn trouser-leg.
+The girls accompanied the limping man to the end of

-the limping man to the end of the block, bidding him good-bye.
+the block, bidding him good-bye.

 "He looks familiar," Illya